 - Drive to a destination you’ve always wanted to explore like New York State and hop around from sight to sight, exploring as you go.

-- Go on a California RV winery tour like to Sonoma wine country and stay in an RV park.
+- Go on a California winery tour like to Sonoma wine country or Paso Robles.
 Then you can spend the day wine tasting and come “home” at night.